• 25 Mar, 2026

 Image

-• Pulling his arm out with force
+• Pulling his arm free using physical force

 Mental Struggle and Isolation